How to get PR in Germany? Sharing personal experience

 So, there is enough time for you to apply for a PR before your Blue card expires.

-If you wish to renew your Blue card first, you can read my other post to know how to renew your Blue card before applying for a PR.
+If you wish to renew your Blue card first, you can read my other post to learn how to renew your Blue card before applying for a PR.

 I hope you enjoyed reading the post and I wish you good luck with your PR application in Germany.